OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Application of 4D Synthesis

 \section{Application of 4D Synthesis}

 Our method not only supports object editing while preserving a stable background, but also enables four-view video generation with simple backgrounds.
 As shown in Fig.~\ref{fig:result_4view_bg}, we render four-view videos from the front, left, back, and right viewpoints.
 The generated results exhibit strong cross-view consistency, and the interactions between foreground objects and background remain visually plausible.
+More 4D synthesis results can be viewed on our \href{https://anonymous.4open.science/w/Phys4D/}{project page}.